cbeams/bitcoin-rt/presentation/sec1-overview/slides.md

 * HTTP Proxies designed for document transfer
 * Not for streaming or idle connections
 * Indistinguishable from unresponsive HTTP server
-* Proxies may also buffer unencrypted responses
+* Proxies may buffer unencrypted responses

 !SLIDE quote
 # Proxy Traversal